 - Required Inspections of Decks, Balconies, Stairways and Walkways (SB 721), Civil Code Section 1954 and Health and Safety Code Section 17973

 With certain exceptions, this bill requires an inspection of exterior elevated elements and associated waterproofing elements, including decks and balconies, for buildings with 3 or more multifamily dwelling units by January 1, 2025 and requires subsequent inspections every 6 years.
 The bill excludes common interest developments.
-We have more details in a recently published alert.

 - Commercial Property: Abandonment (AB 2847), Civil Code Sections 1946, 1951.3 and 1951.35